Biography for Michael Rothenstein RA (1908 - 1993)

 Although little known as a painter, Rothenstein became one of the most experimental printmakers in Britain during the 1950s and '60s.
 He authored several books on art subjects including Looking at Painting (1947) and Frontiers of Printmaking (1966).
 He taught art for many years at Camberwell School of Art and Stoke on Trent College of Art, he also lectured extensively in the USA.
 He illustrated several books including the first UK edition of John Steinbeck's Of Mice and Men (1937) and Acquainted with the Night: A Book of Dreams (1949) by Nancy Price.

 Rothenstein was elected an Associate of the Royal Academy (ARA) in 1977 and a Royal Academician (RA) in 1984.
-Near the end of his life there was a retrospective of his work at the Stoke-on-Trent City Museum and Art Gallery (1989) and important shows followed at the Fry Art Gallery, Essex (1991 & 1993).
+Near the end of his life there was a retrospective of his work at the Stoke-on-Trent City Museum and Art Gallery (1989) and important shows followed at the Fry Art Gallery, Essex (1991 & 1993) and a solo exhibition at the Royal Academy in 1992.